 It’s no secret that the world of investing can be a complicated one.
-But with the help of a good investment advisor, it doesn’t have to be.
+But with the help of a reasonable investment advisor, it doesn’t have to be.
 So, which investment advisor should you choose?
 Nutmeg or Moneyfarm?
-Both offer competitive rates and diverse portfolios, but which one is right for you?
+Both offer competitive rates and diverse portfolios, but which is right for you?
 Read on to find out!

 What is Nutmeg?